Non-monotonic behavior of the Binder Parameter in the discrete spin systems: Hump of Binder Parameter in Potts Models

 where

 and

 Note that the both $U_\mathrm{low} $ and $U_\mathrm{high}$ depend only on the graph $g$, \textit{i.e.}, they do not depend on the definition of the order parameter.
 The temperature dependence of each component is shown in Fig.~\ref{fig:binder_component}.
 One can see that the hump originates from the low-temperature term $U_\mathrm{low}$.
 Therefore, the non-monotonic behavior of the Binder parameter originates from the low-temperature term, which is one of the main findings of the present paper.
+The system size dependence of each component is shown in Fig.~\ref{fig:Q3_cross}.
+One can see that both components of different sizes cross at the critical point.

 The peak values of the low-temperature term increases as the system size increases.
 The height of the peak of $U_\mathrm{low}$ is shown in Fig.~\ref{fig:peak}.

 For the case of $q=2$, the Binder parameters have no humps, but the low-temperature terms of them $U_\mathrm{low}$ have humps.
-However, size dependences are hardly seen.
+However, size dependence is hardly seen.
 For the case of $q=3$, a hump appears in the Binder parameter.
 Furthermore, the humps become larger as the size increases but converge in the limit of large size.
 After the convergence, we can perform the scaling analysis for both sides of the critical point.
 This fact suggests that there exists the universal finite-size scaling function with a hump in $q=3$ case.
 Therefore, $U_\mathrm{high}$ and $U_\mathrm{low}$ are expected to be scaled simultaneously.
 Figure~\ref{fig:Q3_high_low} shows the scaling plots of $U_\mathrm{high}$ and $U_\mathrm{low}$ for $q=3$.

-While the height of peaks of $q=2$ and $3$ converge as the system size increases, those of $q=4$ continues to increase.
-Since the $q=4$ Potts model involves the logarithmic correction to scaling, it is unclear whether the peak of $q=4$ converges for larger systems~\cite{Fukushima2019}.
-Therefore, it is non-trivial whether the universal finite-size scaling function exists with a hump in $q=4$ case.
+While the height of peaks of $q=2$ and $3$ converge as the system size increases, those of $q=4$ continues to grow logarithmically, presumably due to the logarithmic correction to scaling~\cite{Fukushima2019}.
+Recently, Patil and Sandvik made similar plots for $q=4$ for the larger size up to $(3072 \times 3072)$, and conjectured that the peak would converge to the constant value corresponding to the Ising fluctuation~\cite{Patil2020}.